eduardmelnychenko/make_your_own_url/README.md

 # Make your own url web app
-You can deploy and host your own url shortener and link management system in a few minutes.
+Deploy and host your own url shortener and link management system in a few minutes.
-It's an open-source application built with Python/Dash/Flask/Bootstrap4/PostgreSQL/nginx/Docker.
+It's an open-source SaaS application built with Python/Dash/Flask/Bootstrap4/PostgreSQL/Redis/nginx/Docker/OAuth.
+The docker image comes with preset Postgres/Redis instances, but you can easily switch to external ones for better scalability/performance.

 ## Prerequisites:
 1. Registered domain.